 To use the instrument to measure the weightlessness of free fall, hold it high with one hand, drop it, and catch it with the other hand.
 Catch it so that you clutch the weight and the stick together, so as to preserve the free-fall reading, which you can then examine at leisure.

-Another design for a home-made accelerometer can be found in reference 1.
-For more about the gravitational field and how we perceive it, see reference 2 and reference 3.
+Another design for a home-made accelerometer can be found in reference 2.
+For more about the gravitational field and how we perceive it reference 1.
+For more about the definition of weight and weightlessness, and about what’s relative and what’s not, see reference 3.